 Having struggled for some time with international image problems, Pakistan has, as already noted, succeeded in recent years in improving its internal security and shown notable progress toward crushing several militant groups that have threatened the Pakistani state itself.
-Faced with multinational financial sanctions, Pakistan has also taken some steps to curb financial flows to terrorist groups and it remains in Pakistan's interest to continue demonstrating the seriousness with which it deals with jihadi groups of its own creation.
+Faced with multinational financial sanctions, bearing on the political will and support Pakistan has also taken some steps to curb necessary to have Pakistan's legitimate financial flows to terrorist groups and it interests heard by the U.S. and the broader remains in Pakistan's interest to continue international community. demonstrating the seriousness with which it deals with jihadi groups of its own creation.